cityofaustin/dts-work-zone-data-feed/README.md

 Excavation permits frequently require a lane closure in at least one direction.
 This feed only includes those excavation permits issued for the roadway or those next to the roadway.

+### Coordinate

+City permits are tracked in a software platform called [Coordinate](https://austin.dotmapsapp.com/).
+One feature of this platform allows for work zones to be "activated" by permittees.
+This information is included in the work zone data feed through the `worker_presence` object.

+***

+## Geometry

+The City of Austin's permitting system uses a street network that does not consider direction of travel.
+The `geometry` directory contains a script (`street_segment_directionality.py`) that converts the street network into one link per direction of travel (i.e. Northbound, Southbound).
+This was necessary in order to allow for directional closures according to the WZDx specification.

+***

 ## Deployment

 ### Docker